-Armou used to have around 460 residents back in the 1946 however today there are around 300-350.
+Armou used to have around 460 residents back in 1946 however today there are around 670.
 Most of the people have left the village and moved to a different town.
 A large number of the current residents are English people staying there permanently.
-There’s a primary school that used to work years ago but since there are not enough children it’s not operating for teaching,instead, the children go to Konia primary school or primary schools located in the City Centre.
-However the school is used for Theater lessons also as for selling used books now and then.
+There’s a primary school that used to work years ago but since there are not enough children it’s not operating for teaching, instead, the children go to Konia primary school or primary schools located in the City Centre.
+However, the school is used for Theater lessons and also for selling used books now and then.

 Agia Varvara church is the only church in the Village.
 The Church gets quite busy during Christmas and Easter when all village emigrants come back for a short break.
 I would say that the busiest period of the year is Easter.
-During the Easter period an air of festivity envelops the village.
-On Easter Monday, after lunchtime, the village square hosts an Easter celebration by organizing traditional Easter games, theatre, music and everyone is welcome.
+During the Easter period, an air of festivity envelops the village.
+On Easter Monday, after lunchtime, the village square hosts an Easter celebration by organizing traditional Easter games, theatre, and music, and everyone is welcome.

-You can also enjoy some food and coffee at the Village Coffee Shop located at the village square.
+You can also enjoy some food and coffee at Agios Charalambos Tavern and Coffee Shop which is located at the village square.

 The Tsada Golf Course – Minthis Hills is just a 5 minute drive away.